legacysurvey/legacysurvey/pages/pubs.rst

 .. _`DESI Legacy Imaging Surveys Overview Paper.`: https://ui.adsabs.harvard.edu/abs/2019AJ....157..168D

-2020 (30 publications so far)
+2020 (51 publications so far)
 =============================

 #.
-Ross & Cross, `The Near and Mid-infrared photometric properties of known redshift z>5 Quasars`_
+Huang et al., `Discovering New Strong Gravitational Lenses in the DESI Legacy Imaging Surveys`_
 #.
-Anand et al., `DECam-GROWTH Search for the Faint and Distant Binary Neutron Star and Neutron Star-Black Hole Mergers in O3a`_
+Sridhar et al., `The clustering of LRGs in the DECaLS DR8 footprint: distance constraints from baryon acoustic oscillations using photometric redshifts`_
 #.
-Ho et al., `The Koala: A Fast Blue Optical Transient with Luminous Radio Emission from a Starburst Dwarf Galaxy at z=0.27`_
+Yao et al., `SN2019dge: a Helium-rich Ultra-Stripped Envelope Supernova`_
 #.
-Coppejans et al., `A relativistic outflow from the energetic, fast-rising blue optical transient CSS161010 in a dwarf galaxy`_
+Karunakaran et al., `Systematically Measuring Ultra Diffuse Galaxies in HI: Results from the Pilot Survey`_
 #.
+Canameras et al., `HOLISMOKES -- II.
+Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks`_
+#.
+Ho et al., `SN2020bvc: a Broad-lined Type Ic Supernova with a Double-peaked Optical Light Curve and a Luminous X-ray and Radio Counterpart`_
+#.
+Zhang et al., `A study on Cubic Galileon Gravity Using N-body Simulations`_
+#.
+De et al., `The Zwicky Transient Facility Census of the Local Universe I: Systematic search for Calcium rich gap transients reveal three related spectroscopic sub-classes`_
+#.
+Anand et al., `DECam-GROWTH Search for the Faint and Distant Binary Neutron Star and Neutron Star-Black Hole Mergers in O3a`_
+#.
 Vieira et al., `A Deep CFHT Optical Search for a Counterpart to the Possible Neutron Star - Black Hole Merger GW190814`_
 #.
-Jaelani et al., `Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI).
-V. Group-to-cluster scale lens search from the HSC-SSP Survey`_
-#.
 Burleigh et al., `Observing Strategy for the Legacy Surveys`_
 #.
 Koribalski et al., `WALLABY -- An SKA Pathfinder HI Survey`_
 #.
 Yao et al., `Unveiling the Intrinsic Alignment of Galaxies with Self-Calibration and DECaLS DR3 data`_
 #.
 Lacerna et al., `SDSS-IV MaNGA: global and local stellar population properties of elliptical galaxies and their assembly histories`_
 #.
+Zhou et al., `The Clustering of DESI-like Luminous Red Galaxies Using Photometric Redshifts`_
+#.
+Wu, `Connecting optical morphology, environment, and HI mass fraction for low-redshift galaxies using deep learning`_

+#.
+Danieli et al., `The Dragonfly Wide Field Survey.
+I. Telescope, Survey Design and Data Characterization`_
+#.
+Kim et al., `Gemini Multi-Object Spectrograph Integral Field Unit Spectroscopy of the Double-peaked Broad Emission Line of a Red Active Galactic Nucleus`_
+#.
+Huang et al., `Finding Strong Gravitational Lenses in the DESI DECam Legacy Survey`_
+#.
+Fremling et al., `The Zwicky Transient Facility Bright Transient Survey I: Spectroscopic Classification and the Redshift Completeness of Local Galaxy Catalogs`_
+#.
+Rezaie et al., `Improving Galaxy Clustering Measurements with Deep Learning: analysis of the DECaLS DR7 data`_
+#.
+Ho et al., `The Koala: A Fast Blue Optical Transient with Luminous Radio Emission from a Starburst Dwarf Galaxy at z=0.27`_
+#.
+Coppejans et al., `A mildly relativistic outflow from the energetic, fast-rising blue optical transient CSS161010 in a dwarf galaxy`_
+#.
+Drlica-Wagner et al., `Milky Way Satellite Census -- I. The Observational Selection Function for Milky Way Satellites in DES Y3 and Pan-STARRS DR1`_
+#.
 Hewitt & Treuthardt, `Comparison of galaxy spiral arm pitch angle measurements using manual and automated techniques`_
 #.
+Kasparova, Katkov & Chilingarian, `An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC 7572`_
+#.
 Barbosa et al., `One Hundred SMUDGes in S-PLUS: Ultra-diffuse Galaxies Flourish in the Field`_
 #.
+Jaelani et al., `Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI).
+V. Group-to-cluster scale lens search from the HSC-SSP Survey`_
+#.
+Pustilnik et al., `XMP gas-rich dwarfs in nearby voids: results of SALT spectroscopy`_
+#.
 Piatti & Fernandez-Trincado, `Pal 13: its moderately extended low-density halo and its accretion history`_
 #.
 Bhowmick, Di Matteo & Myers, `Multiplicity functions of quasars: predictions from the MassiveBlackII simulation`_
 #.
+Moskowitz & Walker, `Stellar Density Profiles of Dwarf Spheroidal Galaxies`_
+#.
+Ross & Cross, `The Near and Mid-infrared photometric properties of known redshift z>5 Quasars`_
+#.
 Lacy et al., `The Karl G. Jansky Very Large Array Sky Survey (VLASS).
 Science Case and Survey Design`_
+#.
+Prentice et al., `The rise and fall of an extraordinary Ca-rich transient -- The discovery of ATLAS19dqr/SN 2019bkc`_
 #.
 Dekany et al., `The Zwicky Transient Facility: Observing System`_
 #.
 Meisner et al., `Expanding the Y Dwarf Census with Spitzer Follow-up of the Coldest CatWISE Solar Neighborhood Discoveries`_
 #.
 Bait et al., `Discovery of a large H I ring around the quiescent galaxy AGC 203001`_